Developmental Malformations

 (4) Monitoring for symptoms and signs of increased intracranial pressure including headache, nausea, vomiting, lethargy, irritability, and personality change. | |

 (5) Monitoring for changes in school performance or other functions.
 This may be a nonspecific indicator of a new problem arising, such as uncompensated hydrocephalus or depression.
 Medical disturbances such as electrolyte imbalance or renal failure may also present this way.
 Complex psychological adjustment reactions may come to the forefront as educational disturbances.
 However, medical causes need to be investigated and ruled out at the same time as the psychosocial issues are pursued.
-In some cases the use of methylphenidate with careful monitoring of effect and side effects may be helpful (17). | |
+In some cases, the use of methylphenidate with careful monitoring of effect and side effects may be helpful (22). | |

-(6) Management of such neurologic issues as seizures, which may occur in up to 15% of individuals with myelomeningocele by adolescence (06).
-Reports have identified a subgroup with mental deterioration from continuous spike-waves during slow sleep (07). | |
+(6) Management of such neurologic issues as seizures, which may occur in up to 15% of individuals with myelomeningocele by adolescence (07).
+Reports have identified a subgroup with mental deterioration from continuous spike-waves during slow sleep (08). | |

 (7) A group of infants with spina bifida will develop early difficulties from Chiari malformation.
-Most of these problems have been described as the "infant brainstem syndrome" (12).
+Most of these problems have been described as the "infant brainstem syndrome" (15).
 Prominent symptoms include apnea, stridor, and dysphagia.
 Most authorities recommend that such cases have surgical decompression of the Chiari malformation. |

 Another major aspect of urologic care is the management of urinary incontinence.
 The management of incontinence has advanced considerably over the last 2 decades, particularly with the acceptance of clean intermittent catheterization and advances in bladder augmentation surgery.
 A rational management plan must be based on adequate information about voiding function.
 This usually requires a cystometrogram to determine bladder tone and pressure, outlet function, and the coordination or degree of synergy or dyssynergy between the two.
 Management of urinary continence often includes the use of medications such as oxybutynin for bladder relaxation, sympathomimetics such as ephedrine to promote bladder outlet contraction, and imipramine to do both.
 Doses must be titrated, and side effects monitored.
-Some authors recommend intravesical infusion of oxybutynin when side effects like flushing become prohibitive in those on oral administration (26).
+Some authors recommend intravesical infusion of oxybutynin when side effects like flushing become prohibitive in those on oral administration (30).

-Finally, issues of sexual function need to be considered as the patients approach adolescence (32).
+Finally, issues of sexual function need to be considered as the patients approach adolescence (36).
 The proper management of sexuality in this group goes beyond medical management and needs to involve disability-specific education as well as supportive home, community, and medical environments.
 It also involves parents and professionals working together to help patients overcome barriers and meet their needs of intimacy and sexuality.

-The first orthopedic problem to be confronted in a newborn with myelomeningocele is the management of club-foot, usually talipes equinovarus.
+The first orthopedic problem to be confronted in a newborn with myelomeningocele is the management of clubfoot, usually talipes equinovarus.
 Serial casting is the first line of treatment, with surgery being reserved until later (if it is even necessary).

 The proper alignment of the spine is indisputably an important area for the orthopedist.
-It is recommended that scoliosis of greater than 40 degrees and kyphosis of greater than 60 degrees undergo orthopedic correction by some method of vertebral fusion with instrumentation (44).
+It is recommended that scoliosis of greater than 40 degrees and kyphosis of greater than 60 degrees undergo orthopedic correction by some method of vertebral fusion with instrumentation (51).
 Lesser degrees of scoliosis that appear to be progressing are usually managed with a body brace.

 Lesions of the fifth lumbar nerve root and below (ie, sacral lesions) are often associated with inversion eversion and calcaneal deformities of the foot and may require tendon releases, transfers, and sometimes joint fusions.

 Orthopedic management also includes the appropriate introduction of orthoses such as hip-knee-foot, knee-ankle-foot, and ankle-foot orthoses.
-Parapodium and reciprocating gait orthoses may be considered for youngsters with thoracic level lesions who are candidates for ambulation.
+Parapodium and reciprocating gait orthoses may be considered for young patients with thoracic level lesions who are candidates for ambulation.
 Canes or crutches should also be offered.
 The evaluations for and prescriptions of these devices are best done by a cooperative team that includes the orthopedist, orthotist, and physical therapist.

 Bowel continence.
 The management plan of fecal incontinence is based on an individual assessment of the child.
 The history should determine stool frequency and consistency, frequency and timing of toileting, level of functional independence, sensation for stool in the rectum, diet, and family attitudes and schedules.
 Physical examination should note external and internal sphincter tone, the ability for any voluntary sphincter contractions, presence or absence of an anal wink, and amount and consistency of stool in the rectal vault.
 A management plan should be step-wise in approach, including a large amount of education, feedback, and support.
 The major steps include the following: